-Diazyme Receives 510(K) FDA Approval for Enzymatic Lithium Assay Kit
+Diazyme Receives 510(K) FDA Clearance for Enzymatic Lithium Assay Kit

 SAN DIEGO, CA – December 23, 2003 - Diazyme Laboratories, a company that applies its proprietary Substrate Trapping-Enzyme Technology® (STE) platform to develop low cost and high quality diagnostic products for clinical and research uses, announced today that the U.S. Food and Drug Administration (FDA) has granted Diazyme 510(K) clearance to market their Enzymatic Lithium Assay Kit for the quantitative in vitro determination of lithium in human serum.

 With Diazyme's Enzymatic Lithium Assay, serum lithium levels are determined spectrophotometrically through a kinetic coupling assay system involving a Diazyme's proprietary phosphatase whose activity is sensitive to lithium (IC50 = 0.1mM).
 Through enzymatic coupling, a quinone dye, which has maximal absorbance at 556nm, is formed.
 The rate of the quinone dye formation is inversely proportion to the concentration of lithium in serum samples.
 The assay has been fully automated with general chemistry analyzers such as Hitachi, Cobas Mira and Eurolab Analyzers.